What is the Difference between Enzyme Wash and Bio Wash?

-Enzyme wash and Bio wash or polishing are two important wash in garments washing.
+The enzyme wash and Bio wash or polishing are two important wash in garments washing.
 Both of those provide the garments softer and smoother handle.
-Though Enzyme wash and Bio wash or polishing has some similarity but there’s some basic difference by which anyone can differentiate between these.
+Though Enzyme wash and Bio wash or polishing have some similarity there’s some basic difference by which anyone can differentiate between these.

 Comparison Between Enzyme Wash and Bio Wash/Polishing:

 Bio Wash/ Polishing